 In order for the engine to perform correctly and quietly, it is important that the chassis be lubricated before operation.
-Lubrication should include all gears, axles and pickup rollers to prevent them from squeaking.
-Use light household oil and wheel bearing grease and follow the lubrication points marked "L and G" in Fig. 6 above.
+Lubrication should include all side rods and linkage components and pickup rollers to prevent them from squeaking.
+Use light household oil and follow the lubrication points marked "L" in Fig. 9 below.

-Figure 6: Lubricating The Locomotive Chassis
+Figure 8: Lubricating The Locomotive Chassis

 The locomotive's internal gearing has been greased at the factory and shouldn't need additional grease until after 50 hours of operation or one year whichever comes first.
-Grease can be added by inserting grease into the gear box inside the locomotive chassis.
-In order to access the gear box, the cab must be removed from the chassis by unscrewing the six chassis screws as seen in Figure 8 on page 28.
-Once the cab is removed, the trucks can be removed by unscrewing the truck block/motor mount screw located on the underside of the drive trucks (See Figure 7).
-Grease can then be applied into the gear box using a grease tube dispenser.
+Grease can be added by inserting grease onto the worm gears inside the locomotive trucks.
+In order to access these gears, the body must be removed from the chassis by unscrewing the three chassis screws as seen in Figure 10 on page 28.
+When the body has been removed, the motors must be removed from the trucks by unscrewing the motor mount screws.
+Once the motor is free from the trucks, grease can then be applied onto the worm and drive gears on the motor and inside the truck block using a grease dispenser.

-Truck Block/Motor Mount Attachment Screw Figure 7: Lubricate The Tender Chassis Trucks
+Figure 9: Lubricate The Tender Chassis Trucks